peter88213/novelyst/docs/help/arcs.md

 ![Defining an arc](../Screenshots/arcs02.png)

-**Note:** If you open a project that was created with a novelyst version older than 4.4 and that contains scenes with assignments of undefined arcs, a new part named **Arcs**, containing the arc-defining chapters, is created automatically in the **Planning** subtree.
+**Note:** If you open a project that was created with a novelyst version older than 4.4 and that contains scenes with assignments of undefined arcs, a new part named **Arcs**, containing the arc-defining chapters, is created automatically in the **Planning** branch.

 ## How to group arcs

 "Arc" chapters can be placed anywhere in the story.
-However, It is recommended to put them into "Todo" type parts, so they appear in *novelyst's* "Planning" subtree.
+However, It is recommended to put them into "Todo" type parts, so they appear in *novelyst's* "Planning" branch.
 You can either create one part, called e.g. "Narrative arcs", or create any number of parts, e.g. one for character arcs, and one for setup/payoff sequences, and so on.

 ## How to assign scenes to arcs